 While initial 5G devices often had either sub 6 GHz, either mmWave RF system, 2020 has seen first mmWave+sub6 GHz devices.
 The reason for not including support for both frequencies was to be found in the different geographical/market choices regarding frequency bands for deployment, but also in the cost that those additional frequency bands incur.
 At this stage, the RF and antennas add a significant toll to the total Bill of Material (BOM) of 5G devices without even talking of power consumption, time has not yet come for worldwide 5G devices supporting all the 5G frequency bands.
+As an illustration of the additional cost that RF represent in the total Bill of Material (BoM) of a 5G phone, Samsung notably decided to switch from three mmWave antenna modules in the Galaxy S20 to two only in the Galaxy S21.
+Because of the high capacity for obstacles (foliage, body...) to completely block mmWave signal, more than two mmWave antennas are often advised so as to be able to dynamically switch from one antenna to another one in case of blockage.

 One important aspect though is that 5G devices that have been released in 2020 now support sub 6 GHz FDD and not just TDD.
 While TDD mode is important for mid and high frequency bands, FDD is key for lower frequency bands (those frequency bands used for 2G, 3G and 5G).
 While those band sport more limited throughput, they are key for 5G roaming, as operator will be vying for expanded coverage and SA deployments.